How I Get It Done: Cynthia Nixon

 Cynthia Nixon wants to fix the subways.
 And to legalize marijuana.
 And to enact single-payer health care.
 But first, she needs to be elected governor.
 The longtime actress and education activist announced that she was challenging incumbent Andrew Cuomo in this year’s Democratic primary back in March, setting off a whirlwind campaign that’s been further invigorated by the recent surge in support for progressive candidates.
 Here, she tells the Cut how she gets it done.

 On a typical morning: I get up around 6 a.m.
 I try to drink a lot of water as soon as I get up.
-As everybody else in the world, I turn on my phone and I go through my emails and look at the news.
+As with everybody else in the world, I turn on my phone and I go through my emails and look at the news.
 Then, our son comes into bed generally around 6:30.
 He’s 7.
 And so we snuggle with him and the cat.
 I would not have picked this name, but our cat is the world’s best cat and her name is Aurora — my wife’s allergic, so she’s a Siberian.
 So everyone gets into bed, we snuggle a little bit, and then eventually I’m the one, always, who’s like, “We gotta get up!”
 I make my wife’s and my oatmeal — we don’t cook it, we eat it raw.
 We might read a little bit, often my son will draw.
 By eight, we’re all out the door.

 On her biggest subway frustrations: Getting stuck in a tunnel is what I hate, which happens every week.
 And also, having allotted the right amount of time, getting into the station, looking up and seeing it says “23 minutes until the next train.”